 Pediatric & Adult Dermatology

-Breakthrough medications for a variety of health conditions
+Breakthrough, compounded medications for a variety of skin conditions

 TUBEROUS SCLEROSIS COMPLEX

 Tuberous sclerosis complex (TSC) is an orphan genetic disorder that causes non-malignant tumors to form in many different organs, primarily the brain, eyes, heart, kidney, skin and lungs.
 Most people with TSC have changes in their skin due to uncontrolled cell proliferation resulting from a genetic mutation in the TSC1 or TSC2 tumor suppressor genes.
 Angiofibromas are skin tumors which initially may appear in early childhood and arise from abnormally increased blood vessel growth in the skin.
 They are usually distributed over the centrofacial areas, particularly near the nasolabial folds, onto the cheeks in a butterfly pattern, and on the chin.